mathematicalmichael/thesis/README.md

 ### Arhcitectures
 Everything has been validated on `AMD64` laptops, desktops, and servers extensively, and the CI pipelines run on this architecture.
 Furthermore, some testing has validated that everything (including the actual physics simulations) can be successfully reproduced on hardware such as the Raspberry Pi 4 running a 64-bit operating system, which is an `ARM64` device.

+`mud_run_all` has been tested on the new `M1` macbooks (also `ARM64`), and the docker images worked under Rosetta emulation but have not been built as native multi-arch images at the time of writing.
+Please open an issue if you would like help compiling or reproducing results on such machines.
+It is possible, just less convenient.